FNA is a reimplementation of the Microsoft XNA Game Studio 4.0 Refresh libraries, the framework with which I started learning to create video games.

 But we need a little of configuration in the MyGame.csproj

-to add the Content folder to our bin directory.
+to our bin directory.
 Open and modify MyGame.csproj

 to add the next code.